Anxiety in kids and teens does not always look the same as it does in adults.

 Children and teens may quietly pull back when their anxiety becomes overwhelming.

-Signs include:
+Signs may include:

-- not wanting to go to parties or activities they used to enjoy
+- Not wanting to go to parties or activities they used to enjoy

-- declining playdates or hangouts
+- Declining playdates or hangouts

-- isolating in their room
+- Isolating in their room

-- sitting alone at school
+- Sitting alone at school

-- becoming quieter or more self-conscious
+- Becoming quieter or more self-conscious

-Perfectionism + Fear of Making Mistakes
+Perfectionism and Fear of Making Mistakes

-- redoing homework repeatedly
+- Redoing homework repeatedly

-- erasing and starting over
+- Erasing and starting over

-- fear of disappointing others
+- Fear of disappointing others

-- intense self-criticism
+- Intense self-criticism

-- crying when work isn’t “perfect”
+- Crying when work is not “perfect”

 Excessive Worry or “What If” Questions

-Some children verbalize their anxiety with:
+Some children verbalize anxiety by asking questions like:

 - “What if something bad happens?”